mattbushdev/nc-news-api/README.md

 ## Installation

-To run nc news service API locally you will need to follow the steps below:
+To run the API locally you will need to follow the steps below:

 1. Ensure that you have installed: